R2Northstar/NorthstarDocs/docs/Wiki/steamdeck-and-linux/linux-troubleshooting.md

 You can do this by going to your Steam directory, going to `steamapps/compatdata`, then look for the folder called `1237970` (the App ID for Titanfall2).
 This folder contains the data used by Steam in order to make games function using Proton (assuming you're using Proton for said game).
 This folder, however, sometimes has issues with launching Northstar.

 It is recommended you close Steam before this.
-Deleting this folder then attempting to launch Northstar with NorthstarProton again _should_ fix the issue.
+Deleting this folder then attempting to launch Northstar again _should_ fix the issue.
 Steam will generate another `compatdata` folder for Titanfall2 automatically.

 ## EA App blank window